 Conclusion

-It is hard to deny that there exists within English law a doctrine of piercing the corporate veil however; its actual limits remain unclear.
+It is hard to deny that there exists within English law a doctrine of piercing the corporate veil, although its actual limits remain unclear.
 It is well established that courts should only have the power to pierce the veil when all other remedies have been exhausted.
 Those circumstances will of course be rare.
 The majority of cases dealing with this issue recognise the principle rather than apply it.
 There is yet to be enough of a consensus amongst members of the court on the underlying principle of the doctrine and therefore it seems development in this area of law will continue to be slow and incremental.